Want to enjoy a snowy and fairy-tale winter getaway? Here are the best winter destinations in Europe to add to your bucket list.

 The most popular one is at La Défense, a business and commercial area with France’s biggest shopping mall, le Quatre Temps.

-January and February are the coldest months in Paris and perfect to enjoy some of the many world-famous museums.
+January and February are the coldest months in Paris and are perfect to enjoy some of the many world-famous museums.

 If the Louvre or the Musée d’Orsay are too mainstream for your trip though, visit the Palais Galliera, the Paris’ Fashion Museum!
 Talking about fashion… February is also the month when the Parisian Fashion Week takes place!